 The Code, our Policies and contractual terms are clear on the need to protect human rights.
 However, we recognise that these measures only give a limited degree of comfort that slavery and human trafficking are not occurring within our supply chains.
-We are working to determine how we can obtain further comfort over the effectiveness of anti-slavery and human trafficking measures beyond the first tier of our supply chain.
+We continue to determine how we can obtain further comfort over the effectiveness of anti-slavery and human trafficking measures beyond the first tier of our supply chain.

-As our programme progresses, we will prioritise potentially higher risk suppliers for the mitigation measures we implement.
-These may include: seeking to obtain more reliable and granular data from suppliers; more detailed review of existing supplier information; supplier self-assessment questionnaires or declarations; and audits for selected suppliers.
+As our programme progresses, we have prioritised potentially higher risk suppliers for the mitigation measures we implement.
+For the year ended 31 March 2017, this has included obtaining more granular data from suppliers, undertaking a more detailed review of supplier information, particularly with regard to commodity level information, an increase in human rights data indices used, and roll-out of a self-assessment questionnaire to higher risk suppliers.
 Under the Global T&Cs, JLR has the right to conduct audits of suppliers and / or ask suppliers to submit to third-party assessment.
 We are not currently exercising this right for the purposes of social audits.
-One of the next steps within our programme will be to assess whether to commission targeted social auditing of selected suppliers deemed to present a higher slavery risk.
+We continue to evaluate whether to commission targeted social auditing of selected suppliers deemed to present a higher slavery risk.

-Dr Ralf Speth Chief Executive Officer of Jaguar Land Rover 4th July 2016
+Dr Ralf Speth

+Chief Executive Officer of Jaguar Land Rover